How is the Value of a Wrongful Death Claim Calculated in Massachusetts?

 - The pain and suffering experienced by the deceased before their death

-When calculating potential damages in a wrongful death claim, our Somerville wrongful death lawyers must support any claim with evidence.
-An estimate is not sufficient.
+When calculating potential damages in a wrongful death claim, our Somerville medical malpractice lawyer and Somerville wrongful death lawyers must support any claim with evidence. an estimate is not sufficient.
 Our office will work closely with medical professionals, financial experts, and other witnesses to gather evidence and documentation to support your claim.

 Calculating Lost Wages in a Massachusetts Wrongful Death Lawsuit